Territory Planning &

 Customer Segmentation

-With experience across various stages of funding and maturity in Customer Success, I’ve learned the most important data points to consider and the strategies that help CS teams adapt as the customer base evolves.
-Poor customer segmentation will cause ineffective customer communication, inequitable staff workloads, and higher customer churn.
-Excellent segmentation allows your teams to use CRM and marketing tools effectively to work with customers, personalizes the customer experience, and allows a clear view of the state of your customers and business.
+Applying experiences across funding stages and CS maturity levels provides proven data points and strategies for adapting teams to an evolving customer base.
+Poor customer segmentation leads to ineffective communication, inequitable workloads, and higher churn.
+Excellent segmentation enables effective use of CRM and marketing tools, personalizes the customer experience, and provides a clear view of the state of your customers and business.

 Customer Segmentation Process